diegoparrilla/slate/source/index.html.md

-address | JSON structure containing the '[address score](#address-score)' object as result of the analysis of the email. smtp  | JSON structure containing the '[smtp score](#smtp-score)' object as result of the analysis of the email service. freemail | JSON structure containing the '[freemail score](#freemail-score)' object as result of the analysis of the email provider. email | JSON structure containing the '[email-blacklist score](#email-blacklist-score)' object as result of the look up in the email blacklists. disposable | JSON structure containing the '[disposable score](#disposable-score)' object as result of the analysis of the email provider.
+address | JSON structure containing the '[address score](#address-score)' object as result of the analysis of the email. smtp  | JSON structure containing the '[smtp score](#smtp-score)' object as result of the analysis of the email service. freemail | JSON structure containing the '[freemail score](#freemail-score)' object as result of the analysis of the email provider. email | JSON structure containing the '[email-blacklist score](#email-blacklist-score)' object as result of the look up in the email blocklists. disposable | JSON structure containing the '[disposable score](#disposable-score)' object as result of the analysis of the email provider.

 ## geoip